tearflake/symp-intro/README.md

 #### 🔮 Philosophy

-What if there is a world where programming had evolved around source code ergonomics rather than user interface machinery?
+What if there is a world where programming has evolved around source code ergonomics rather than user interface machinery?

 * In that world, computer displays never evolved beyond the monochrome text mode.
 * Instead, the programming theory advanced far beyond the one from this world.